karaoc/dayz.test/Setting-up-offline-mode.md

 ![ExpansionMissionConstructor Error](https://i.imgur.com/YVnTPmr.png)

-To fix this issue, make sure to have the [4 mods listed from above](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/Setting-up-offline-mode#downloading-the-mods) and you are launching CF and Community Online tool without the EXP tag as explained in step 8
+To fix this issue, make sure to have the [4 mods listed from above](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/Setting-up-offline-mode#downloading-the-mods) and you are launching CF and Community Online tool.
+In this situation the game can't find the mod DayZ Expansion.